Send to a friend

 A recent study from Switzerland suggested that although broadly neutralising antibodies to Env (envelope proteins) developed in a small number of patients, these were dependent on a high viral antigen load for many years and viral diversity criteria that cannot be achieved with current vaccine strategies.

 “Most HIV vaccines are designed to elicit systemic immunity to the Env, which can mutate rapidly.
 The Gag and Tat proteins are more highly conserved.
 As noted in an Italian study, anti-Tat antibodies have the potential to prevent disease progression, and our vaccine generates anti-Tat antibodies which neutralise the transactivation activity of the Tat protein,” Gowan added.
-The Adelaide laboratory studies, published in Nature on 17 November, received funding from The Hospital Research Foundation and the National Health and Medical Research Council.

 According to WHO, an estimated 2.1 million people were newly infected with HIV in 2015.
 Bridget Haire, president of the Australian Federation of AIDS Organisations (AFAO), says, “AFAO welcomes this new development towards an HIV vaccine, while noting that it will be many years before we know if it will have any efficacy in humans.”